boostorg/hana/doc/tutorial.md

 - `boost/hana/`\n
-  This is the main directory of the library containing the definitions of concepts and data types.
-A file of the form `boost/hana/[XXX].hpp` contains the definition for the concept or data type named `XXX`.
+  This is the main directory of the library containing the definitions of everything provided by the library.
+Each algorithm and container provided by the library has its own header.
+For a container or an algorithm named `XXX`, the corresponding header is `boost/hana/XXX.hpp`.

+  - `boost/hana/concept/`\n
+    This subdirectory contains the definition of Hana's concepts.
+These headers provide a way to check whether an object is a model of the corresponding concept, and they sometimes also provide default implementations for other related concepts, which are documented on a per-concept basis.
+They also include all the algorithms associated to that concept.

   - `boost/hana/core/`\n
     This subdirectory contains the machinery for tag dispatching and other related utilities like `make` and `to`.

   - `boost/hana/fwd/`\n
-    This subdirectory contains the forward declaration of every concept and data type in the library.
-Basically, `boost/hana/fwd/[XXX].hpp` is the forward declaration for the concept or data type named `XXX`.
-    Also note that forward declarations for headers in `boost/hana/ext/` and `boost/hana/functional/` are not provided.
+    This subdirectory contains the forward declaration of everything in the library.
+It is essentially a mirror of the `boost/hana/` directory, except all the headers contain only forward declarations and documentation.
+For example, to include the `Tuple` container, one can use the `boost/hana/tuple.hpp` header.
+However, if one only wants the forward declaration of that container, the `boost/hana/fwd/tuple.hpp` header can be used instead.
+Note that forward declarations for headers in `boost/hana/ext/` and `boost/hana/functional/` are not provided.

   - `boost/hana/ext/`\n
     This directory contains adapters for external libraries.
 Only the strict